Programming with geoh5

 method.

-to be fully defined, we need to at least assign vertices as an array of 3D coordinates shape(*, 3)
+object to be fully defined, we need to assign vertices as an array of 3D coordinates shape(*, 3)

 Let’s add one point at the Sun City resort.